Problem Statement #

 return result;

-Detailed Code Breakdown #
+Detailed Breakdown of Bucket Sort Approach #

 Step 1: Building the Frequency Map #